This article was first published in Empire Magazine, issue #17 (November 1990).

 In addition to GoodFellas, Scorsese is also currently expending his energies on his own recently created production company, with Stephen Frears' adaptation of Jim Thompson's hard-boiled thriller The Grifters the first product to emerge.
 Still to come are John McNaughton's Mad Dog And Glory (McNaughton, a relatively unknown director, came to Scorsese's attention with his first feature, Henry: Portrait Of A Serial Killer.
 "I was so disturbed by Henry that I slept with the TV set on," says Scorsese), Antonioni's The Crew, and a remake of J. Lee Thompson's Cape Fear.
 And then, of course, there is the much talked-about documentary on Italian fashion supremo, Giorgio Armani.

 "It's really the idea of Milan," explains Scorsese, "the city of Milan, hiding such elegance.
 Milan looks very fiat, but when you enter the courtyards, everything opens up.
 And then, of course, when you go inside the villas, they're quite extraordinary.
 The style.
 And this film is about style.
 About a man with style."

+A man with style from a terribly impoverished background.
 "Yes, I had no idea.
 He is such an elegant man.
 I didn't know until he started talking about it and introduced us to his parents.
 They were always well dressed but the mother made the clothes for him.
 She taught him.
 And he's self-made.
 He created his empire out of his energy, and his vision."

 Not unlike, in fact, Martin Scorsese, the boy from Little Italy now regarded by many as the finest film director in the world.
 The man who, when busy editing Raging Bull, was sent a message by cinematographer Michael Chapman, quoting a line from one of Scorsese's all-time favourites, Peeping Tom, the line that says, "All this filming isn't healthy".